Jay Oliva: Career

 Oliva first started in animation as a cleanup artist for the animated Fox TV series Spider-Man in 1996, where he eventually started his career as a storyboard artist.
 He then moved to Sony Animation in 1997 and storyboarded on Extreme Ghostbusters.
 He would stay at Sony for the next five years where he worked on Godzilla: The Series and then eventually becoming a director on the animated TV series Roughnecks: The Starship Troopers Chronicles which was then followed by Heavy Gear and Max Steel.
 Before leaving Sony, he storyboarded on Jackie Chan Adventures.
 He went on to work as storyboard supervisor on the Mike Young Productions/Mattel series He-Man and the Masters of the Universe and the follow-up Masters of the Universe vs. the Snake Men.
 He was then hired as a storyboard artist for the first season of the hit series The Batman, after which then moved back to Sony Animation to direct the last season of Jackie Chan Adventures.

 While at Sony, he worked as storyboard artist on Stuart Little 3: Call of the Wild in 2005.
 After working on a few DC animated TV series including Teen Titans and Justice League, he then moved to the Marvel/Lionsgate studios where he directed The Invincible Iron Man and Doctor Strange: The Sorcerer Supreme.
 After which, he was then hired by The Walt Disney Company to storyboard on the critically acclaimed children's series My Friends Tigger & Pooh.
 During this period he also worked as a storyboard artist on Superman: Doomsday before moving one last time back to Marvel to direct Marvel Animation's Next Avengers: Heroes of Tomorrow.

 Oliva worked as a storyboard artist on Marvel's Hulk Vs and DC's Wonder Woman, both of which were deemed successful.
-After working on six other DC Comics projects such as Green Lantern: First Flight, Superman/Batman: Public Enemies, Justice League: Crisis on Two Earths, Batman: Under the Red Hood, Superman/Batman: Apocalypse and All-Star Superman, he was asked to once again direct an animated film but this time for WB/DC, Green Lantern: Emerald Knights which received many positive reviews.
+After working on six other DC Comics projects such as Green Lantern: First Flight, Superman/Batman: Public Enemies, Justice League: Crisis on Two Earths, Batman: Under the Red Hood, Superman/Batman: Apocalypse and All-Star Superman, he was asked to once again direct an animated film but this time for WB/DC, Green Lantern: Emerald Knights.
 He also went on to direct many episodes of the animated series Young Justice.
-Oliva also worked on the Disney XD/Marvel Animation animated series The Avengers: Earth's Mightiest Heroes.
+Oliva worked on the Disney XD/Marvel Animation animated series The Avengers: Earth's Mightiest Heroes.